 By default, if you are running Snapchat on a smartphone, it detects when you take a screenshot on your device while the app is open.
 If you’re taking a screenshot of a snap, Snapchat informs the other person.
 That’s fine and the way it should work, but of course it doesn’t stop the fact that the snap already was sent (and was recorded).
-You’ll probably stop sending pictures to that person once you know they’re betraying your trust, but All well and good, but that doesn’t make the snap go away.
-It will likely stop someone sending more, but the damage is already done.
+You’ll probably stop sending pictures to that person once you know they’re betraying your trust, but that won’t make the snap go away.
+It is now archived on that other person’s device.